chgebhardt/picam_sync_neuro/README.md

 This depends very much on what kind of system you have.
 Most DAQs will have a BNC input so I soldered a female pre-assembeled BNC into the arduino circuit on the breadboard.
 Then it is just a matter of telling your DAQ which Input to listen to.

-3️⃣ Run the main.py script on both Pis:
+3️⃣ Video Recording on both Pis:

 - VNC into both Pis and open a terminal in each one
 - then modify the config.yaml according your needs (has to be the same on both Pis):